sameerafarvin/capstone/README.md

 **Acceptance Criteria:**
 - Given a visitor is on the website, they can access the menu/navigation bar.
-- Given a visitor clicks any navigation link (Home, Products, Cart, Login), they are taken to the correct page.
+- Given a visitor clicks any navigation link they are taken to the correct page.
 - Given a visitor is browsing, they can return to the previous page easily using visible navigation options.

 **User Story 2: Product List**